Data protection

 Value: “”

-Purpose: This cookie is most likely set for security reasons to prevent falsifications of requests.
-We could not find out more information on it.
+Purpose: This cookie is most likely set for security reasons to prevent request forgery.
+However, we could not find out more precisely.

 Name: mid